 They do so by the larger context of Greek literature.
 They cite references that say, for example, that a messenger from heaven was in the morphē (appearance) of a young man, and another angel’s morphē was changed.
 In Mark’s longer ending, Jesus was manifested in a different morphē (appearance or form) to two disciples as they walked along (16:12).
 So what to make of the noun morphē in these contexts?
 The messenger angels were still angels when they appeared in a human form or changed his appearance.
 And the same is true of Jesus–he was still the resurrected Lord when he was manifested in a different form.
 Their essences did not change.

-And the BDAG editors no doubt also factor in the next noun.
+And the BDAG editors also factor in the next noun.

 The noun schēma (pronounced skhay-mah) is also used by Paul (v.
 7) and looks like a synonym of morphē, for BDAG defines schēma as “outward appearance, form, shape.”
 The editors summarize what Jewish historian Josephus said of King Hezekiah and the noun schēma: “a king who exchanges his kingly robe for sackcloth and takes on a humble appearance [schēma] ” (the Greek says, which I translate) (Ant.
 10.11).
 So the king does not give up the substance or essence of royalty, but the outward appearance of a king–symbolized by his kingly robe–to put on sackcloth and appear in a state of humility.
 Hezekiah did this temporarily.